How the British coped with clothes rationing in and after WW2

 Families also provided cast-offs, which were in relatively good supply while I was young because they had been bought before the war started, ie before there was rationing.
 Children born towards the end of the war and in the years of austerity afterwards were less fortunate because outgrown clothes had already received wear from several children.

-Although selling rationed things for money was classed as Black Market for which there could be a prison sentence, swapping was legal.
+Although selling rationed goods for money was classed as Black Market for which there could be a prison sentence, swapping was legal.
 So bartering came into its own in this time of rationing and shortages.
-People would swap things, most shops had postcards in their windows saying things like:
+People would swap things.
+Most shops had postcards in their windows saying things like:

 Swap two rabbits for a wedding dress.

 Serviceable clothes from old clothes

 Women were normally expert at sewing, knitting and darning just as their mothers had been.
 This made them ideally placed for 'making do and mending' by modifying and mending old clothes and knitwear to fit someone else.

 It became quite normal to 'decorate' tears and holes attractively from parts of other worn-out clothes and to cut down adults' clothes to make clothes for children.